 - 1 cup dry white wine (Vermouth is a good choice)

-- 1 28-ounce can Italian plum tomatoes* drained and pureed in a blender or food processor (I recommend San Marzano or Organic tomatoes)
+- 1 28-ounce can good quality Italian plum tomatoes, pureed in a blender or food processor (see notes about canned tomatoes, below)

 - Salt and fresh ground black pepper

 - To Prepare the Meatloaf: Boil potatoes in salted water for 30-35 minutes, until very soft.
 Drain potatoes, set in a large bowl, and cool for 30 minutes.
 When cool, peel and grate potatoes, using the large holes on a hand cheese grater or in your food processor with the shredding blade attachment.
 (You can boil the potatoes up to a day ahead and store them in the fridge)

 - In a large bowl combine grated potatoes, ground turkey, garlic, parsley, capers, anchovies, oregano, 1 teaspoon salt, ¼ teaspoon pepper, and 3 tablespoons flour.
 Use your hands to fully combine everything.